 When possible, I like to buy a variety called rainbow chard, simply because the stems are a mixture of vibrant colors.
 Regular Swiss chard, however, with white stems tastes just as good.

 As mentioned, baking nutrient-rich Swiss chard mellows its flavor.
 The addition of onion, which also sweetens when baked, enhances the flavor, while the bell pepper adds crispness and color.

 The lightly browned feta topping is the crowning glory.
 For added crunch and nutrients, Mary Lou always sprinkled the finished dish with toasted walnuts.
 As much as I enjoy nuts, I often skip this step.

 The baked chard pairs beautifully with chicken, steak, or seafood.
 With its array of veggies, cheese, and optional nuts, this dish is also satisfying enough to stand as a light vegetarian meal.

-For those trying Swiss chard for the first time, baking it mellows the flavor and, as Mary Lou found out, delivers a delicious initiation to this nutrient-dense vegetable.
-For this recipe, I prefer to use a block of feta as opposed to the pre-crumbled variety.
-Crumbling it yourself directly over the greens allows you to control the size of the pieces (sometimes the crumbles have a lot of small, powdery pieces) and the flavor is typically better.
-For those living near Lancaster’s Central Market, Linden Dale Farms offers a goat’s milk feta that is out of this world!
+I prefer to use a block of feta as opposed to the pre-crumbled variety in this recipe.
+Crumbling the feta yourself, directly over the greens, allows you to control the size of the pieces (sometimes the crumbles have a lot of small, powdery pieces), and the flavor is typically better.
+For those living near Lancaster’s Central Market, Linden Dale Farms offers a goat’s milk feta that is outstanding.

-- 1 bunch rainbow chard (about 8 ounces), rinsed and well drained
+- 1 bunch rainbow or regular chard (about 10 ounces), rinsed, well drained, and patted dry

 - 1 medium onion, chopped or sliced (separate the pieces)